rugbyprof/4443-Internet-Programming/debugging.md

 ```

 - After you capture the sql statement in `log.log` then you can run it in phpmyadmin to get a good error message.

+#### Uname and Passwords

+- If you create a new mysql user for a project, test that you can log in via that user!
+If you can't, then your code won't be able to authenticate either!
+- If you create a new linux user, make sure permissions for files allow them to be accessed via the browser!